ibrahimmohamed3/personalporfolio/readme.md

 ## Technology Used
 * HTML- wich was used to build the structure of the pages.
-* CSS - which was used to style the pages including the left aside navig
+* CSS - which was used to style the pages including the left aside nav
 ## Authors info
 Email - ibra39167271@gmail.com
 ## porfolio sketch